Exlll/ConfigLib/README.md

 This library does _not_ support `null` values.
 All non-primitive fields (e.g. `Integer`, `String`, `List`, `Enum`s) must be assigned non-null default values.

+> This rule does not apply to fields that are ignored with the `@Ignore` annotation.

 #### Adding or removing configuration options
 This library supports adding or removing configuration options by simply adding new fields to or removing old fields from the configuration class.
 The next time the `save` or `loadAndSave` method is called, the changes will be saved.